Opinion: Barber Should Stay Banned From NCGA

 Each volunteer typically wears an armband designating their willingness to be arrested.

 Moral Monday is still using the volunteer armbands today.
-That red tie on the protester’s arm below isn’t a fashion statement.
+The red ties seen on the protester’s arms in recent protests isn’t a fashion statement.
+They volunteered as tribute.

 ‘Vague Rules’ Replaced Due To Moral Monday

 Chanting, yelling, singing, air-horns, clapping in unison and other imaginative ways to disrupt the peace are usual tactics of socially deviant protesters.
 Occupy Wallstreet illustrated that for the whole country.